SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 The following examples illustrate how to apply the Solar Forecast Arbiter's role based access control to common situations.
-Modify them to suit you specific application.
+Modify them to suit your specific application.

-### Set up a new organization
+### Set up a New Organization
 {: .anchor}

 Analyst Alice at Utility X wants to use the Solar Forecast Arbiter.
 She